Guides

 Our Recommendation

-For most Colorado homeowners, we recommend starting with a custom gas fire pit integrated into a well-designed patio layout.
+For most Colorado homeowners, we recommend starting with a custom gas fire pit integrated into a well-designed paver patio.
 The social versatility, lower cost, and regulatory simplicity make it the right choice for the majority of budgets and lifestyles.
 Homeowners who want a primary architectural feature for a formal outdoor room, or who have larger budgets and grand design visions, often love an outdoor fireplace.

 Contact Rock N Roll Stoneworks for a free consultation on your fire feature project.

-Written by Rock N Roll Stoneworks · Lafayette, CO
+Written by Rock N Roll Stoneworks · Longmont, CO

 Free Consultation